BlockchainCommons/Provenance/WHITEPAPER.md

 ### Temporal Synchronization

 By periodically emitting provenance marks, content creators establish a consistent temporal rhythm for their output.
-Even if no new works are produced within a given timeframe, the heartbeat continues, providing a continuous temporal context for the provenance sequence.
+The heartbeat continues even if no new works are produced within a given timeframe, providing a continuous temporal context for the provenance mark sequence.
 This makes it easier to spot anomalies in the sequence and provides a stronger temporal structure to the provenance chain.

 ### Preventing Future Date Forgery